kushguptacse/designPattern/README.md

 7. Using class adapter you can override adaptee method also but don't do that as you end up with adapter that behaves differently then adaptee. which might lead to bugs.
 8.	prefer object adapter over class adapter as it provide flexibility that in future we can replace adaptee with child class.
 If we have both target and adaptee as classes we cannot use class adapter pattern. here object adapter is used.
 9. Class adapter is also called two way adapter, since it can be used in place of target as well as adaptee.
-10.	java.io.InputStreamReader and java.io.OutputStreamWritter are examples of object adapter design pattern.
+10.	`Example ->`java.io.InputStreamReader and java.io.OutputStreamWritter are examples of object adapter design pattern.
 11. Here Client wants to use Reader and Writer objects and if we have InputStream and OutputStream available. in such case InputStreamReader will be adaptor class which takes InputStream in constructor argument and perform conversion to make it compatible with Reader methods.
 12.	`Difference between Adapter and Decorator ->`<br/>
 > Simply adapt an object to another interface without changing behavior.On other hands Decorator enhances object behavior without changing interface. <br/>